The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global secondhand luxury goods market reached a value of US$ 26.89 Billion in 2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of 10.3% during 2021-2026.
+The global secondhand luxury goods market reached a value of US$ 28.3 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 47.1 Billion by 2027, exhibiting a CAGR of 9.4% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Secondhand luxury goods refer to the high-end and premium items that are purchased by the second or later end user.
 These goods commonly include antique furniture, artworks, jewelry, footwear, apparel, and fashion accessories, such as bags, watches, etc. Various luxury goods are usually durable with an extended warranty period which makes them suitable for the resale market.
 Furthermore, the re-selling of unwanted goods instead of discarding them also provides economic benefits to the seller.
 Additionally, secondhand luxury goods help in minimizing the dependence on high-quality raw materials for manufacturing new products along with reducing waste production levels.
 Generally, secondhand luxury goods are sold at auctions, charity events, bazaar-style fundraisers, privately-owned consignment shops, etc.